trueos/trueos-docs/trueos-handbook/luminautl.rst

    : Search for Applications

 To open an application, begin to type its name into the search field (selected by default).
-The box below the selected :guilabel:`Applications` button will display any matching application names.
-Select the desired application and click :guilabel:`Launch Item` to open it.
+The box below the selected :guilabel:`Applications` button displays any matching application names.
+To open an application, select the desired application and click :guilabel:`Launch Item`.

 Click :guilabel:`Files or Directories` to change the screen slightly, as seen in :numref:`Figure %s <lumina26>`.